brian-beeler/privoxy-pilot-macos/README.md

 ## **Questions**

+**Q. Privoxy Pilot doesn't seem to be working.
+What can I do?**

+   1. Restore the original config file that was installed with Privoxy:

+        `cp /usr/local/etc/privoxy/config.original /usr/local/etc/privoxy/config`

+   2. Start Privoxy from brew:

+        `brew services start privoxy`

+   3. If you see "==> Successfully started privoxy" then it's possible that there was a problem in the previous config file.

+   4. On the Mac that is hosting Privoxy try going to "ads.com".
+You should see the Privoxy block page.
+This means Privoxy is working.

+   5. If you want to share your Privoxy connection then run:

+    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-shared-reset.sh)"`

+    Or for single host use only:

+    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-solo-reset.sh)"`

+   6. Stop Privoxy via brew and start with Privoxy Pilot:

+    `brew services stop privoxy && /usr/local/etc/privoxy/ppilot.sh`

+   7. That should fix the problem.

 **Q. I did the "Install and configure Privoxy Pilot to be accessible by local network clients" but only the Mac hosting Privoxy can connect to the proxy server and no one from the local network can connect to the proxy server [hosted on the Mac].**

 A. The install script detects your host's IP address and adds it to config but on the rare occasion that a host is using both their wireless and ethernet connections human intervention is required.
 Near the top of "/usr/local/etc/privoxy/config" you will see "listen-address" an IP address followed by ":8118" i.e.: "listen-address 192.168.1.2".
 Change the IP address to the IP of the connection in which client's can connect to your host.